Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 **Preserving scheduled notifications after device restart**

-By default scheduled notification are removed when the device is restarted.
+By default scheduled notifications are removed when the device is restarted.
 To automatically reschedule all notifications when the device is turned back on enable the `Reschedule Notifications on Device Restart` option in `Edit->Project Settings->Mobile Notification Settings`.
-This will add the `RECEIVE_BOOT_COMPLETED` permissions to your apps manifest.
+This will add the `RECEIVE_BOOT_COMPLETED` permissions to your app's manifest.

 &nbsp;

 **Handling received notifications while the app is running:**

-You can subscribe to the *AndroidNotificationCenter.OnNotificationReceived* event to receive a callback whenever a notification is delivered while the app is running.
+You can subscribe to the *AndroidNotificationCenter.OnNotificationReceived* event in order to receive a callback whenever a notification is delivered while the app is running.

 ```
 AndroidNotificationCenter.NotificationReceivedCallback receivedNotificationHandler =